-- Add buttermilk, melted butter, egg yolks, oil, and vanilla to a small bowl or large measuring cup and whisk with a fork to combine.
+- Add buttermilk, melted butter, oil, vanilla, and 9 egg yolks to a bowl or large measuring cup and whisk with a fork to combine.

-- Add the egg whites to the bowl of an electric mixer fitted with the whisk attachment and sprinkle in the cream of tarter.
-Beat on medium-high speed until soft peaks form when you lift the beater from the bowl.
-With the mixer running, gradually sprinkle in the remaining 1/4 cup of sugar and beat until glossy, stiff peaks form.
-Transfer egg whites to a separate bowl.
+- Fit the mixer with the whisk attachment and beat the egg whites and cream of tarter on medium-high speed until soft peaks form when you lift the beater from the bowl.
+With the mixer running, gradually sprinkle in the remaining ⅔ cup (134g) of the sugar and beat until glossy, stiff peaks form.

-- Using a rubber spatula, gently fold about 1/3 of the egg whites into the batter until incorporated.
-Fold in the remaining egg whites as gently as you can, mixing until no white streaks remain.
+- Using a rubber spatula, gently fold about ⅓ of the egg whites into the cake batter until incorporated.
+Fold in the remaining egg whites as gently as you can, mixing until just barely combined.

-- Bake the layers for 10-14 minutes, until the edges are golden and beginning to pull away from the sides of the pan.
+- Bake the layers for 15-18 minutes, until the edges are golden and beginning to pull away from the sides of the pan.
 The cake should spring back when touched.
+Watch carefully - thin layers can over bake quickly.
 Remove the pans from the oven and place on wire racks.
-Let the layers cool in the pans for 5 minutes, then run a knife around the edge of the pans before flipping the pans upside down on the wire racks to remover the cakes.
+Let the layers cool in the pans for 5 minutes, then run a knife around the edge of the pans before flipping the pans upside down on the wire racks to remove the cakes.

 FILL AND DECORATE THE CAKE:

 - Make one recipe of Italian Meringue Buttercream.
-Once complete, beat in 1 tbsp pure vanilla extract and 10 oz good quality blackberry jam.
+Once complete, beat in 1 tablespoon pure vanilla extract and 10 oz good quality blackberry jam.

 - Gently unwrap one of the layers of cake and lay it on a serving plate.
-Spread 4-5 tbsp of lemon curd in an even layer across the cake, leaving about 1/4-inch gap around the edges of the cake round.
-Top with another layer of cake and spread that layer with 5-6 tbsp of Blackberry Italian Meringue Buttercream.
+Spread 4-5 tablespoon of lemon curd in an even layer across the cake, leaving about 1-inch gap around the edges of the cake round.
+Top with another layer of cake and more lemon curd.
 Repeat until all the cake layers have been used.